-Two red arrows appear.
-They represent the direction of the machining and the gap side of the groove.
+Note: Two red arrows appear.
+The small arrow represent the direction of the machining and the large perpendicular arrow indicates the gap side of the groove.

 • The gap must be towards the inside of the part.
 If this is not the case, click on the arrow to invert.